iPad 8 LTE Battery Replacement

 Step 69

-- Gently use a spudger or an opening tool, or even your trusty fingernail, to lift the little hinged locking flap on the SIM card reader cable ZIF connector.
-You've got this!
+- Gently use the tip of a spudger, an opening tool, or even your fingernail to flip up the tiny hinged locking flap on the SIM card reader cable ZIF connector.
+Take it slow and steady!

 Tools Used